RakhithJK/BishopFox-sliver-wiki/Transport-Encryption.md

 8. The initiator decrypts the session key using Nacl Box (Curve25519, XSalsa20, and Poly1305)
 9. All messages are encrypted with the session key using ChaCha20Poly1305
 10. Each side stores a SHA2-256 hash of each message's ciphertext to detect replayed messages
+11. The initiator then performs a key exchange with the server, using the server's embedded ECC public key

 ### Known Limitations